 Have you ever marveled at the gleaming beauty of epoxy resin on a wooden surface, like a live-edge table or countertop?
 That's the magic of epoxy resin, the same wonder material we use on our wooden iPhone cases.
 It's a two-component mix of resin and hardener that cures to a smooth, glossy finish.

-But using epoxy resin isn't all science—there's a real art to it.
+But using epoxy resin isn't all science—there's a real art.
 You have to understand its dual-component nature, master the art of proper mixing, and learn the tricks to avoiding pesky bubbles.
-Whether you're a seasoned carpenter or a curious DIY enthusiast, we're here to share our best tips on using epoxy resin on wood
+Whether you're a seasoned carpenter or a curious DIY enthusiast, we're here to share our best tips on using epoxy resin on wood.

 Choose the Right Epoxy Resin

-Selecting the correct epoxy resin can go a long way toward creating the results you want.
+Selecting the correct epoxy resin can help create the desired results.
 There are many options, each designed for specific applications and results.
 For instance, if you're sealing wood with epoxy or resin, opt for a formula that will adhere to the wooden surface and provide a durable coating.

 Similarly, choose a resin with a longer curing time for projects like creating a river table.
 This extended setting period allows the resin to flow into the crevices on the wood, creating that beautiful "river" effect.